-Our Project & Programme Manger, Greg Blank, is responsible for managing our key projects, including the GENEius programme, coordinating our volunteers and implementing our community screening events.
+Our Project & Programme Manger, Greg Blank, is responsible for managing our key projects, including the GENEius programme, as well as coordinating our screening services and managing our volunteers.

-Our Project research & development officer, Aviva Khan, is assisting with the research, development and delivery the GENEius programme and supporting the other on-going Jnetics activities.
+Our Project Research & Development Officer, Raquel Lewin, is assisting with the research, development and delivery the GENEius programme and supporting the other on-going Jnetics activities.

 We are currently supported by two experienced freelance professionals: